Threat Education

 Immediate Actions

-- Don't shut down: Keep systems powered on to preserve forensic evidence
+Don't shut down systems completely—keep them powered on to preserve forensic evidence.
+This evidence is critical for investigation and insurance claims.

-Law enforcement and security experts recommend against payment because:
+Law enforcement and security experts recommend against payment.
+It funds criminal operations and encourages future attacks.

 Recovery Process